 - College Portfolio - An expandable, tabbed portfolio that allows students to organize college and financial aid documents in one place.

 - Journey to College test survival kits - Packed with information specifically for high school students who are planning to attend college.
-Brochures include Show-Me to College - Students & Families (a publication from the Missouri Association of Student Financial Aid Personnel), Online MDHE, Never Too Early, Preparing for College magnet, and Need Money for College bookmark from the U.S. Department of Education.
-Also included are items for students to use during ACT, SAT or GED testing: #2 pencil and tissues.
+Includes various brochures from the MDHE and the U.S. Department of Education as well as items for students to use during ACT, SAT or GED testing, such as a #2 pencil.

 - Never Too Early - A guide to planning for college from kindergarten to senior year.